Millisecond Pulsars from Accretion Induced Collapse as the Origin of the Galactic Centre Gamma-ray Excess Signal

-This argument, however, neglects the existence of a separate channel which may produce $\gtrsim$ 50\% of all observed MSPs \citep{Ferrario2007,Hurley2010,Ruiter2019}, namely, the accretion induced collapse (AIC) of white dwarfs into neutron stars (NS).
-Here we concentrate on AIC events that occur when ultra-massive oxygen-neon (O-Ne) white dwarfs, accreting matter from their binary companions, approach the Chandrasekhar mass limit (${\sim} 1.4 M_\odot$), lose electron degeneracy pressure support due to electron capture on $^{24}$Mg and $^{24}$Na nuclei \citep[see][and references therein]{Jones2019}, and collapse into NSs \citep{Miyaji1980, Takahashi2013, Schwab2015}.
-Conservation of angular momentum in these events yields spin periods for the nascent NSs (whose radii are three orders of magnitude smaller than the parent WDs) of just a ${\sim}$few ms. Similarly, flux conservation during AIC means that progenitor O-Ne WD magnetic fields $\sim 10^3 - 10^5 \ \rm G$ result in field strengths of ${\sim} 10^{7}-10^{9}$ G for the newly born NSs, directly matching observations without invoking hypothetical mechanisms for magnetic field decay (crucial in the recycling scenario).
-Furthermore, because very little mass is lost in the collapse, the binary is not disrupted, nor does the system receive a significant natal kick \citep{Fryer1999,Kitaura2006}.
-This means that NSs born via AIC have much smaller space velocities than those imparted to NSs during the generally asymmetrical explosion of a core collapse supernova \citep{Lyne1994, Wongwathanarat2013, Bear2018}.
-Thus, the MSPs born via AIC are more likely to remain trapped in the gravitational potential of the bulge allowing for a large population to build up over its history and proffering an explanation of the match \cite{Macias2018,Bartels2018,Macias2019,Calore2021} between the projected bulge stellar distribution and the detailed GCE morphology.
+This argument, however, neglects the existence of a separate mechanism which may produce $\gtrsim$ 50\% of all observed MSPs \cite{Ferrario2007,Hurley2010}, namely, the accretion induced collapse (AIC) channel.
+AIC events occur when ultra-massive oxygen-neon (O-Ne) white dwarfs (WDs), accreting matter from their binary companions, approach the Chandrasekhar mass limit (${\sim} 1.4 M_\odot$), lose electron degeneracy pressure support due to electron capture on $^{24}$Mg and $^{24}$Na nuclei, and collapse into neutron stars (NSs) \cite{Miyaji1980}.
+Conservation of angular momentum in AIC yields spin periods for the nascent NSs (with radii three orders of magnitude smaller than the parent WDs) of just a ${\sim}$few ms. Similarly, magnetic flux conservation during AIC means that progenitor O-Ne WD magnetic fields $\sim 10^3 - 10^5 \ \rm G$ result in field strengths of ${\sim} 10^{7}-10^{9}$ G for the newly born NSs, directly matching observations.
+Furthermore, because little mass is lost in the collapse, the binary is not disrupted, nor does the system receive a significant natal kick \cite{Fryer1999,Kitaura2006,Tauris2013}.
+This means that NSs born via AIC have much smaller space velocities than those imparted to NSs during the generally asymmetrical explosion of a CCSN \cite{Lyne1994}.
+Thus, MSPs born via AIC are likely to remain trapped in the bulge gravitational potential, allowing for a large population to build up over its history and proffering an explanation of the detailed match \cite{Macias2018,Bartels2018,Macias2019} between bulge stellar and GCE morphologies, a match that is difficult to explain in the recycling channel in light of the large kicks typically delivered to core-collapse NSs (e.g., \cite{Ploeg2021}).

-In this paper we present the results of a binary population synthesis (BPS) forward model for the formation and evolution of the Galactic bulge MSP population born from the AIC of accreting O-Ne WDs to ascertain whether the $\gamma$-ray (and X-ray) phenomenology of this population allows it to explain the GCE.